 But… it also means that to be an expert intrapreneur, you need to have a basic understanding of lots of different concepts.
 From innovation to project management; leadership to marketing and more besides.
 There are many skills for an intrapreneur to master.

-We’ve created this list of the 28 best intrapreneurship books that everyone should read.
+Now updated for 2022, we’ve created this list of the 30 best intrapreneurship books that everyone should read.

 Ready to Improve Your Intrapreneurial Skills?